YellowJacket17/michaels-adventure/README.md

 The application will not run without being able to load them.

 ## Illustrations
-All illustrations are omitted from the remote repository ddue to file size.
+All illustrations are omitted from the remote repository due to file size.
 These files belong in the `illustrations` directory within the `resources` directory.
 The `illustrations` directory is omitted altogether from the remote repository.